A Guide for Visitors and New Members

 The Commodore and all members of the Axe Yacht Club welcome you and hope that you enjoy the facilities we offer.
-A particular feature of the Club is that it has been created by and is operated by volunteers drawn from across the membership with paid professional input only where necessary.
-This self-help ethos is the essence of the Axe Yacht Club.
-You will find that any member will be pleased to give help and advice.
-The Harbour Services team is staffed by volunteers during weekdays to provide specialist assistance.
+A particular feature of the Club is that it is maintained and operated by volunteers from across the membership.
+Over the years this self-help ethos has significantly reduced the cost of projects and maintenance.
+This has enabled the Club to keep the cost of being a member of AYC low compared with other harbours.

 The boatyard is crowded and busy when boating activities are in progress and extreme caution is required when walking, working or driving.
 A speed limit of 5mph is in force over the whole site.
 Power and water points are available.

 Above the beach area is the designated parking place and parking in the boatyard is prohibited except for off-loading.
 Members may obtain a parking permit from the membership secretary.
 This must be renewed each year and displayed clearly when parked at the Club.
 Overnight stays in vehicles or on boats in the yard are not permitted.